 In Turkey, unlike the UK, meals like this don’t get served all on one plate.
 Serve your musakka up on a plate or in a bowl.

-In a separate bowl, Turks will often have a portion of rice pilaf or bulgur pilaf.
 There might be other seasonal dishes such as okra in olive oil or fresh green beans in olive oil and tomato sauce.
 There’s certain to be a yoghurt dish such as refreshing cacık, and, of course, there’ll be oodles of fresh Turkish bread to be torn and dipped!

 However you choose to serve your Turkish musakka, we’re sure you’ll love it as much as we do!